Homeless Housing Program

 Working together with public and private funders in our region, and with All Home, we strive to make homelessness rare in our community, and should homelessness occur, that it is brief and one-time.

 Homeless and looking for housing?
-Connect with a regional access point.

-Our Bodies of Work
+Our bodies of work:

 King County Homeless and Housing Program funds organizations that provide emergency shelter, transitional housing, and rapid rehousing through a competitive funding processes.